vilkarja/scores/README.md

 - Database has users with scoretables.
 Scoretables have users scores.
 - Only authenticated users can access /score routes. /auth/login is public route
-- Fetching and updating scores require that the authenticated user is the correct one